Sweet potato chilli

 I love all types of chilli, with this one, the potato adds sweetness and a slightly creamy texture.
 The beans, onions and peppers give it structure.

-Serves: 4-6 / Ready in: 1 hr 30 mins / Difficulty: 3/5 / Storing: Can be stored in a sealed contain in the fridge for up to 3 days.
+Can be stored in a sealed container in the fridge for up to 3 days.

 Ingredients